Understanding NGINX 502 Bad Gateway: PHP-FPM

 2. Check the firewall logs for unusual crashes.

-3. If you are using Cloudflare, then it returns a 502 Bad Gateway error to your visitors when a certain limit is reached.
+3. If you are using Cloudflare, your visitors may receive a 502 Bad Gateway error when a certain limit is reached.
 Try to disable Cloudflare.

 Monitoring your system metrics with Hosted Graphite by MetricFire

-To identify bottlenecks and troubleshoot errors such as error 502, it is useful to monitor the metrics of your system and the technologies you are using in your application.
-MetricFire has an open-source platform that provides you with the tools to monitor and analyze your system’s metrics.
+To identify bottlenecks and troubleshoot errors such as error 502, it is helpful to monitor the metrics of your system and the technologies you are using in your application.
+MetricFire has an open-source platform provides the tools to monitor and analyze your system’s metrics.
 MetricFire offers Hosted Graphite and Hosted GrafanaGrafana is a web-based analytics and data visualization application.
-It allows you to create various customizable dashboards that can include diagrams, graphs, and notifications.
+It allows you to create customizable dashboards, including diagrams, graphs, and notifications.
 You can easily monitor your Nginx instance using MetricFire.

 Let's take a look at some of the main features of Grafana:

 1. Dashboard templates.
-You can design your dashboard in templates as if you were writing code.
+You can design your dashboard using templates as if you were writing code.
 With templates, you can use the same design in different environments.

 2. Annotations.
 You can create logs and comments on your chart manually or automatically.